CLass of 2022

 Edith Moreno has worked for Sempra Energy’s regulated California utilities for over 8 years.
 She currently serves as a Regulatory Affairs Strategy Manager for SoCalGas overseeing the development of regulatory advocacy strategy and tactics in various proceedings before the California Public Utilities Commission.
 Prior to joining the Sempra Energy family, Edith worked for two major environmental consulting firms supporting Clean Water Act regulatory compliance projects throughout Southern California.
 She received her bachelor’s degree in Geological Sciences and Hispanic Literature and Culture from Brown University, a master’s degree in Environmental Science and Management from the University of California, Santa Barbara, and a certificate in Business Management from the University of California, San Diego Extension.

 Yosmin G. Nunez is a lifelong resident of the Coachella Valley.
 A first-generation Latina college graduate, Yosmin attended College of the Desert and transferred to San Francisco State University earning a Bachelor of Arts degree in Political Science.
 She holds a Master of Public Administration from California State University, Long Beach.
-Professionally, Yosmin serves as a Field Director for the Christy Holstege for state assembly campaign.
-Her experienced has ranged from program management, community engagement, direct service coordination, as well as policy advancement.
-Yosmin led efforts to ensure families have access to community resources.
-During the COVID-19 pandemic, Yosmin led efforts to implement COVID response efforts out in the community.
-Efforts included ensuring connection to resources such as: rental assistance, food and diaper distributions, and distribution of PPE items.
-Yosmin has also work as a Political Consultant, she has led several successful political campaigns.
+Professionally, Yosmin serves as Vice President for Siembra Inc. Yosmin is an accomplished government and public affairs professional with thirteen years of experience working with government entities and non-governmental organizations, specializing in public policy, public affairs, and political campaigns.
+Yosmin has led several successful political campaigns.
 She was instrumental in electing the first female mayor of the City of Palm Springs.
-Yosmin Nunez had the privileged to serve a District Policy Liaison for the 56th Assembly District and Majority Leader for the California State Assembly, V. Manuel Perez.
+Yosmin had the privileged to serve as District Policy Liaison for the 56th Assembly District and Majority Leader for the California State Assembly, V. Manuel Perez.
 As a former District Policy Liaison, Yosmin navigated the intricacies of policy and politics and worked on garnering local support for an array of legislative policies focused on various social issues.
 Yosmin is an alumnus of the Women’s Policy Institute Sponsored by the Women’s Foundation of California.
 Yosmin is also a Co-Founder of Mujeres Advancing Leadership, Advocacy, and Success (MALAS).

 Assistant Principal | Palm Springs Unified School District | Inland Empire